Guide to Digital Signatures

 - Non-repudiation: ability to trace who signed the document, and in the event of a dispute or compliance case, easily prove that the person in fact signed the document

-Q: Why would I use a digital signature?
+Why would i use a digital signature?

 Many industries and geographies that follow e-signature standards require digital signatures to ensure that records are enforceable, compliant and secure.
 Digital signatures use a standards-based technology that guarantees document and signature integrity.

-Q: What happens to the document if it is tampered with?
+What happens to the document if it is tampered with?

-Q: What is a digital certificate?
+What is a digital certificate?

-A: A digital certificate is prepared and delivered by a trusted issuer (such as a Trust Service Provider or TSP) who follows a specific process to verify the identity of the requestor.
+A digital certificate is prepared and delivered by a trusted issuer (such as a Trust Service Provider or TSP) who follows a specific process to verify the identity of the requestor.
 The digital certificate attaches a specific identity to a signing key.
-Like a passport, it allows third parties to verify the identity of its holder. eSignLive enables users to sign with digital certificates that reside on a smart card, USB token or on their computer.
+Like a passport, it allows third parties to verify the identity of its holder.
+OneSpan Sign enables users to sign with digital certificates that reside on a smart card, USB token or on their computer.

-Q: What is a qualified certificate?
+What is a qualified certificate?

-A: A qualified certificate under eIDAS is a digital certificate that has been issued by a qualified Trust Service Provider (TSP) in Europe.
+A qualified certificate under eIDAS is a digital certificate that has been issued by a qualified Trust Service Provider (TSP) in Europe.

-Q: How does signing with a smart card work?
+How does signing with a smart card work?

 Watch our “How to E-Sign Documents with Smart Cards” video to see how this works.
 OneSpan Sign supports signing with Common Access Cards (CAC), PIV (Personal Identity Verification) cards, as well as smart cards and tokens issued by TSPs in Europe.